jamescherti/compile-angel.el/README.md

 >   - The *.elc does not exist.
 > In both cases the source file is not compiled, by design.

-Here are the main differences:
+Here are the main differences between compile-angel and auto-compile:
 - Compile-angel ensures that even when when the .elc file doesn't exist, the .el source file is compiled.
-Auto-compile, on the other hand, requires (by design, as explained above) an existing `.elc` file in order to compile.
+Auto-compile, on the other hand, requires (by design, as explained above) an existing .elc file in order to compile.
-- **Compile-angel ensures more .el files are compiled**: The compile-angel package, in addition to compiling the .el files that are loaded using `load` and `require`, also handles files that auto-compile does not support, such as autoload and eval-after-load.
+- **Compile-angel ensures more .el files are compiled**: The compile-angel package, in addition to compiling the .el files that are loaded using *load* and *require*, also handles files that auto-compile does not support, such as autoload and eval-after-load.
 They can be useful for compiling packages in advance that will be loaded in the future.
-- Compile-angel can exclude files from compilation using regular expressions in `compile-angel-excluded-files-regexps`.
+- Compile-angel can exclude files from compilation using regular expressions in *compile-angel-excluded-files-regexps*.
 - Compile-angel provides options to allow enabling and disabling specific functions that should be advised (load, require, etc.).
 - Compile-angel allows enabling debug mode, which allows knowing exactly what compile-angel does.
 Additionally, compiled files and features are stored in variables that help identify what was compiled.
-- `compile-angel-on-save-mode` supports compiling indirect buffers (clones).
+- *compile-angel-on-save-mode* supports compiling indirect buffers (clones).
-- `compile-angel-on-load-mode` compiles features that have already been loaded to make sure that they are compiled.
+- *compile-angel-on-load-mode* compiles features that have already been loaded to make sure that they are compiled.
 - Compile-Angel can use caching to enhance performance when locating the .el file corresponding to a given feature.
-- `compile-angel-on-load-mode` only performs native compilation when JIT compilation is disabled. **Explanation**: `compile-angel-on-load-mode` performs native compilation only when JIT compilation is disabled.
-When JIT compilation is enabled, loading an `.elc` file causes Emacs to trigger native compilation automatically anyway.
+- *compile-angel-on-load-mode* only performs native compilation when JIT compilation is disabled. **Explanation**: *compile-angel-on-load-mode* performs native compilation only when JIT compilation is disabled.
+When JIT compilation is enabled, loading an *.elc* file causes Emacs to trigger native compilation automatically anyway.
 (This also loads makes Emacs load the natively-compiled files, replacing the auto-compiled functions with their native versions automatically and asynchronously.)
 In contrast, auto-compilation disables native compilation by default, which leads to native compilation being ignored in save mode as well.
 When native compilation is enabled in auto-compile, it native compiles files before load anyway, even though Emacs will native compile later on after loading the .elc file.

 ## Author and License